mdn/browser-compat-data/docs/data-guidelines.md

 Set `deprecated` to `true` to show that a feature has been formally discouraged from use.

-The `deprecated` status captures any of the many ways in which web platform features are identified as disfavored by standards organizations (and, for non-standard features, by vendors).
+The `deprecated` status captures the many ways in which web platform features are identified as disfavored by standards organizations (and, for non-standard features, by vendors).
 This includes features that are on the path to removal or features that are discouraged from use despite their retention for backwards compatibility.

 Evidence for setting `deprecated` to `true` includes: